9 types of rental property investors, and how property managers can attract and retain them

 The Growth-Focused Investor

 Growth-Focused Investors are rental owners who identify as investors and are actively acquiring new properties.
-31% of small-business rental owners fit this profile in 2021—an increase of 10 percentage points over the last 6 months as investors’ interest in acquiring new properties has risen sharply.
-A majority of Growth-Focused Investors identify as Intentional Investors.
+32% of small-business rental owners fit this profile in 2024, a number that’s risen and fallen over time as investors’ desire to acquire new properties has shifted with property prices and availability as well as mortgage rates.

 The DIY Landlord

 DIY Landlords are rental owners who are running their rental properties without the assistance of a property manager.
-31% of small-business rental owners fit this profile—a decrease of 6 percentage points during COVID-19 that mirrors the increase in the number of rental owners who have hired a property manager.
-DIY Landlords most often identify themselves as Intentional Investors.
+31% of small-business rental owners fit this profile, a slight increase over the last few years as the number of rental owners seeking out property managers’ services has fluctuated.

 The Single-Unit Owner

 Single-Unit Owners are rental owners who own a single unit and have no plans to grow in the near future.
-29% of small-business rental owners fit this profile—a number that has largely held steady during COVID-19—of which a majority identify as Accidental Landlords.
+37% of small-business rental owners fit this profile, an increase over the last few years.

 The Absentee Landlord

-Absentee Landlords are rental owners who need a property manager’s help in looking after their rental property because they no longer live nearby.
+Absentee Landlords are rental owners who need a property manager’s help in looking after their rental property because they don’t live nearby.
 They aren’t actively acquiring new properties.
-21% of small-business rental owners fit this profile—a number that has largely held steady during COVID-19—of which the largest segment identify as Accidental Landlords.
+20% of small-business rental owners fit this profile, a decrease over the last few years as some rental owners in this position have sold off their properties.

 The Distance Investor

 Distance Investors are rental owners who are actively growing their portfolios and need a property manager’s help in looking after the rental properties they don’t live near.
-11% of small-business rental owners fit this profile—an increase of 5 percentage points during COVID-19.
-A majority of Distance Investors identify themselves as Intentional Investors.
+10% of small-business rental owners fit this profile, a number that’s stayed relatively steady over the last few years.

 The Profit-Conscious Investor

-Profit-Conscious Investors are rental owners who want a property manager’s help in increasing their properties’ profitability.
-7% of small-business rental owners fit this profile—a number that has largely held steady during COVID-19.
-A majority of Profit-Conscious Investors identify themselves as Intentional Investors.
+Profit-Conscious Investors are rental owners who want a property manager’s help increasing their properties’ profitability.
+9% of small-business rental owners fit this profile, a number that’s stayed relatively steady over the last few years.

 Robin Young